 I then went on to join Bass Leisure Retail (now Mitchells and Butlers) on their graduate training scheme.
 They’re a huge hospitality company, operating many brands that you’ll recognise – Browns, All Bar One, Toby Carvery, Harvester, O’Neills and many more.

 It was a really well planned induction into the world of the big corporate business.
-3 month placements across many departments including procurement, HR, marketing, pricing, estates.
+3 month placements across many departments including operations, procurement, HR, marketing, pricing, estates, risk and compliance, finance.
 The training culminated in 12mths shadowing a Regional Business Manager, he was one of the best in the business and still a great friend today.

 This all led to me, age 22, becoming a Regional Business Manager in my own right.
 Leading teams of up to 16 general managers at a time, each of their businesses taking up to £1M annually.
 I was in the restaurant division, starting in All Bar One and spending some time in InnKeeper’s Fayre, Toby Carvery and Harvester.